BeatrizKasznar/ExpensesClassification/README.md

 2. Install Dependencies:
    You can set up the environment using the provided environment.yml file with Conda:
-   conda env create \-f environment.yml
+   > conda env create \-f environment.yml
-   conda activate classification-env \# or whatever your environment name is
+   > conda activate classification-env \

-3. **Place Data:** Ensure your DailyExpenses\_PythonProject.xlsx file is in the specified data directory (or update the path variable in the notebook).
+3. **Place Data:** Ensure your DailyExpenses\_PythonProject.xlsx file is in the specified data directory.
+There are 2 instances that refer to the path, both on the first code cell in the notebook.
 4. **Run Jupyter Notebook:**
-   jupyter notebook "Classification of Daily Expenses.ipynb"
+   > jupyter notebook "Classification of Daily Expenses.ipynb"

    Open the notebook in your browser and run all cells sequentially.